Am I Ready To Quit My Job?

 Run Towards, Not Away From

 Don’t just focus on leaving your current gig.
 Quitting isn’t about running away, it’s about moving forward.
 It’s a path that opens opportunities so focus your attention on the future.
 Don’t waste time and energy pushing the job you don’t want away from you.
-Instead, pull the job you do want towards you.
+Instead, pull the job you do

 Slow Down And Check Your Ego